Discover a world of educational opportunities to support your lifelong learning

 Read all of the RACGP reports and submissions on various healthcare topics

 Read all of the RACGP position statements on various healthcare topics

 Registrars complete three general practice training terms (18 months in total) as part of their core vocational training requirements.
 Placements are usually for one or two terms, and overall, should expose the registrar to a range of patient populations and presentations, and at least two different supervisors and two different business models.
 This prepares the registrar for working across the breadth of Australian general practice.

-Registrars with the general training stream may work in metropolitan areas, but also spend 52 weeks in an outer metropolitan, rural or non-capital city location, as determined by regional workforce and training location requirements.
+Registrars in the general training stream may work in metropolitan areas, but must also spend 52 weeks in at least one other location:

-For those with the rural training stream, all training is done in non-metropolitan areas, and they’re expected to live in the rural community where they work.
-(Non-metropolitan areas are known as Modified Monash Model [MMM] 2–7 locations.)
+For those in the rural training stream, all training is done in non-metropolitan areas, and they’re expected to live in the rural community where they work.
+(Non-metropolitan areas are known as Modified Monash Model [MM] 2–7 locations).